 VNS has been scientifically researched for decades for its power to improve not only sleep, but a variety of other functions.

+Wondering how to stimulate the vagus nerve for a better night sleep?
 Electrical stimulation of the vagus nerve sends messages to the brain to generate calming sensations to the body.
 While this modern technique is available today, VNS isn't a new concept.
 In fact, human beings have practiced forms of vagus nerve stimulation for centuries.
 Meditation, yoga, chanting, and mindfulness are all practices that provide indirect stimulation to the vagus nerve.

 It sounds simple, but many find that level of relaxation difficult to achieve.